RampNetwork/ramp-sdk-rn/documentation.md

 ## Android integration

-> Note: Make sure your Android Studio also supports Kotlin.
-As of this writing, Android Studio Version 3.5.1 has Kotlin support.
-If you're using an older version, you can install Kotlin support under Android Studio → Preferences… → Plugins → Browse Repository → Type “Kotlin” in search box → Install

 To install the Ramp Android SDK, add its repository in your root  `build.gradle`  at the end of repositories: